zentornoe/intern_CRVL/README.md

 # intern_CRVL

 ## Imaging Source
-A program that simultaneously acquires 5 images from cameras in 5 imaging sources.
+A program that simultaneously acquires 5 images from 5 imaging source camera.

+GUI : MFC, program code : C++

 Developed by using Imaging Source SDK.

 * * *

 ## COLMAP & Hole Filling

-After image capture, create a 3D model and a Depth map using **COLMAP**.
+After image capture(from capturing program), create a 3D model and a Depth map using **COLMAP**.

+### COLMAP
+INPUT : 5 x 5 image file (each images gap : 10 cm)

+OUTPUT(that I used) : 3D point cloud file(*.ply), Depth map(RGB colored)

-Then, fill the holes in the depth map using the weighted median filtering and disparity.
+Then, fill the holes in the depth map using the Weighted Median Filtering and disparity.

 #### 1) Disparity image
 <img src="https://user-images.githubusercontent.com/58382336/98517247-f0888780-22b0-11eb-9947-8846370175b6.png"  width="700" height="370">